MADLAB96/NISTHashFunctions/README.md

 winner of the hash function competition.
 The NIST test vectors include a large number of test inputs, and the expected outputs for each test case.
 There is also a vector for bit and byte oriented output.

+the implementation of Grostl and BLAKE are the open source versions that can be found based in the info in the file itself for that algorithm.
+JH and Skein not implemented so we used the data available from NIST and others to draw conclusions about them.

 ### Hash Functions
 [BLAKE](https://en.wikipedia.org/wiki/BLAKE_(hash_function)),